jyao1/td-shim/doc/design.md

 [rudra](https://github.com/jyao1/td-shim/blob/init_version/doc/rudra.md) describes how to scan the vulnerable rust code by using [rudra](https://github.com/sslab-gatech/Rudra).

-[cargo-deny](https://github.com/jyao1/td-shim/blob/init_version/.github/workflows/deny.yml) is used to scan the vulnerable rust crate dependency accroding to [rustsec](https://rustsec.org/).
+[cargo-deny](https://github.com/jyao1/td-shim/blob/init_version/.github/workflows/deny.yml) is used to scan the vulnerable rust crate dependency according to [rustsec](https://rustsec.org/).

 [no_std_test](https://github.com/jyao1/td-shim/tree/init_version/no_std_test) is used to run test for no_std code.